sourcesense/vessel/README.md

 The official and supported way, go to [Vessel Operator](https://github.com/sourcesense/vessel-operator).

-### Quering
+### Querying

 The query interface is easy, you can pass in querystring the field you want to filter.
-The Model of the issue that Vessel Collector stores is simple:
+The Model of the issue Vessel Collector stores is simple:

 ```
 name:  name of the resource